Heat-related illnesses in dogs and cats: How to protect your pet in summer

 -

-To prevent dehydration, you should make sure your pet always has access to fresh water.
-Dogs that play outside a lot should take regular drinking breaks.
+To prevent dehydration, you should ensure your pet always has access to fresh water.
+Dogs who play outside a lot should especially take regular drinking breaks.

 First aid for dehydration: